THE GOOD SHOPPER

 1. Miss Daisy Blue Vintage

 It’s will be no surprise to Cork locals that Miss Daisy Blue landed on the list of the best places to shop sustainably in Cork.
-Located in the iconic English Market, owner Breda Casey has built her shop to this iconic status by careful curation of wonderful garments from the 1930’s to 1980’s.
+Located in the Victorian Quarter, owner Breda Casey has built her shop to this iconic status by careful curation of wonderful garments from the 1930’s to 1980’s.
 Be it classic, high-quality denim, to a couture gown, these pre-loved items will become stand-out pieces in your wardrobe.

 2. Quay Co-Op